frappe/design/README.md

 # Frappé Design

-Frappé Design is a collective repository for the design components of frappé erpnext & and related technologies
+Frappé Design is a collective repository for the design components of frappé erpnext & and related technologies.
+The design team works on the visual language and user experience of Frappe and ERPNext.

+# Contributing to Frappe Design
+The best way to contribute is participate in the design related discussions in the [forum](https://discuss.erpnext.com).
+Take a look at ongoing design projects in the issue tab and submit designs by sending a PR or commenting on the issues.

 # License